benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

 ## After the First Pass
 That was fine, and you should feel fine.
 But it was also super long.
 Way too long to store in one function.
 Kurt Vonnegut famously said <a href="https://en.wikipedia.org/wiki/Separation_of_concerns" target="_blank">"separate your concerns"</a>.

 That would work if we made a bunch of individual functions for updating or creating, for checking if `Kittens` exist.
 Sure.
 But that's necessarily going to make this even bigger.
-I want to DRY it out first.
+I want to DRY it out first, or we're going to be all.over.the.place.

-### What Did You Do?
+### Why Did You Do That?
 I'm gonna visually separate this giant code block into things that we did:

 1. **Query** the `Cats` that are `Kittens`
 1. **Iterate** the `Kittens` to process:
   + **Query** the data we need from each of the matching `Cats`
   + **Query** existing `Kittens` to check for a match
+  + **If** there's a `Kitten`:
+    + **Post** an update
+  + **Else**...
-  + **Post** an update OR make a new **post**
+    + **Post** a new post

+There's a pretty hard mental stop between queries and independent functional processing.
+I can't gain any meaningful ground by trying to combine the `foreach` into a query, or even combining my `Cats` query with my `Kittens` query.
+They feel separate because they are!

+But that last bit about posting changes felt pretty good.
+Even when I wrote the bullets I felt like it should be the same.
+It's got an OR statement.
+So let's look at the functions we used for it.

+### What Did You Do?
+We've got two fellow commands inside of an